9 Detoxifying Drinks: What Works? What Doesn’t?

-Then, I’ll review what I think you need to know, before undertaking a major cleanse.
+Finally, I’ll share what I think you need to know before undertaking a major cleanse.

 Lemon juice creates a more alkaline environment in the body, shifting your pH up a bit.
-Even though it tastes acidic—and it is—inside your digestive tract, it becomes highly alkalizing.
+Even though it tastes acidic, it becomes highly alkalizing inside your digestive tract.

-Most of us are slightly more acidic than we should be, which makes us more vulnerable to viruses and bacterial infection, as well as prone to more serious conditions like cancer and auto-immune disease.
+What's the thinking behind this lemon water detox?
+Most of our bodies are slightly more acidic than they should be, which makes us more vulnerable to viruses and bacterial infection, as well as prone to more serious conditions like cancer and autoimmune disease.

-The hunter-gatherer societies couldn’t always find food, in the winter, and fairly long periods without food were common in many parts of history.
+Fasting from food is a key part of this detox.
+I think fasting is a wonderful, time-tested, and science-backed practice, and of course, our ancestors fasted regularly—though not on purpose!
+Hunter-gatherer societies couldn’t always find food in the winter, and fairly long periods without food were common in many parts of history.
 Agrarian societies, too, had little protection against drought conditions.

-It turns out, going without a few meals is very good for your body.
-The latest diet fad, Ketogenic, is preoccupied with putting the system into a state of burning ketones, for fuel.
-I think far more interesting is the body’s tendency, when it has no food, to go into a state of autophagy.
+As it turns out, going without a few meals is very good for your body.
+The latest diet fad, Ketogenic, is preoccupied with putting the system into a state of burning ketones for fuel.
+I'm far more interested in the body’s tendency, when it has no food, to go into a state of autophagy.

 That is, the highly mobilized white blood cells scavenge waste products and aberrant cells, including cancer, mold, viruses, bacteria, and mycotoxins.

-Any healthy, alkaline drink, and a period of no food, is a good practice, for shifting pH to improve immune function, reset the body’s systems, and lose a few pounds in the process.
+Any healthy, alkaline drink and a period without food is a good practice for shifting pH to improve immune function, reset the body’s systems, and lose a few pounds in the process.

-However, taking in that much simple sugar (even though maple syrup contains minerals and is less refined than corn syrup, cane sugar, or artificial sweeteners) will cause spikes and crashes in your blood sugar, and the potential for insulin resistance.
-(No more so than a person who eats refined sugar every day!)
+However, taking in that much simple sugar (even though maple syrup contains minerals and is less refined than corn syrup, cane sugar, or artificial sweeteners) will cause spikes and crashes in your blood sugar, along with potential insulin resistance (though no more so than a person who eats refined sugar every day!).

-If your goal is weight loss, while you will lose weight in the short term, severe calorie restriction is not a good way to lose weight, as study after study documents that well over 95 percent of dieters regain as much—or more–of the weight as they lost!
+If your goal is weight loss, you will lose weight in the short term, but severe calorie restriction is not a good way to lose weight permanently, as study after study documents that well over 95 percent of dieters regain as much—or more—weight than they originally lost!

-If you try this cleanse, you may want to cut out half of the maple syrup, to only barely sweeten the lemon water, or use half maple syrup, and a bit of stevia or monkfruit.
+If you try this cleanse, you may want to cut out half the maple syrup to only barely sweeten the lemon water, or use half maple syrup and a bit of stevia or monk fruit.
 (These are refined sweeteners, but more natural, with little impact on your blood sugar.)